gvwilson/thirdbit/fiction/maddy-roo/index.md

 she shouted needlessly
 as Dockety banked away from a second shot.
 The militia must have set up the tangle cannon after the previous attack!
-They didn't know Dockety was on their side!

 "Behind us!
 Look behind us!" she yelled at the people on the ground,